DawnOfTimeMC/betterinventory/README.md

-# betterinventory
+# Creative Inventory +
-A Minecraft mod to improve the Vanilla creative inventory !
+A Minecraft mod to improve the Vanilla creative inventory, only on client side !